awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways-intro.md

 ## Transit gateway associations across accounts<a name="transit-gateway-across-accounts"></a>

 Consider this scenario of a Direct Connect gateway owner \(Account Z\) who owns the Direct Connect gateway\.
 Account A owns the transit gateway and wants to use the Direct Connect gateway\.
 Account Z accepts the association proposals and can optionally update the prefixes that are allowed from Account A's transit gateway\.
-After Account Z accepts the proposals, the VPCs attached to the transit gateway can route traffic from the transit gateway to the Direct Connect gateway\.
+After Account Z accepts the proposals, The VPCs attached to the transit gateway can route traffic from the transit gateway to the Direct Connect gateway\.
 Account Z also owns the routing to the customers because Account Z owns the gateway\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/directconnect/latest/UserGuide/images/direct-connect-ma-tgw.png)